ewang2002/ewang2002/README.md

 </table>

-$$\boxed{\texttt{println!("Hello World! 🙃");}}$$
+$$\boxed{\texttt{println!("Hello World!");}}$$

 Hello there!
-I'm Edward, currently a third year undergraduate student at the [University of California San Diego](http://ucsd.edu/) studying [Mathematics-Computer Science](https://math.ucsd.edu/students/undergraduate/ma30-math-computer-science-b-s/) in the [Mathematics](https://math.ucsd.edu/) department.
+I'm Edward, currently a third year undergraduate student at the [University of California San Diego](http://ucsd.edu/) studying [Mathematics-Computer Science](https://math.ucsd.edu/students/undergraduate/ma30-math-computer-science-b-s/).

-I'm interested in computer science education (e.g., getting more people into computer science!) and have some interest in programming language & compiler design.
-In terms of software engineering, I'm generally interested in anything that doesn't involve front-end development.

 Currently, I'm
 - an [instructional assistant](https://cse.ucsd.edu/undergraduate/undergraduate-tutors) for an introduction to programming course in the Fall 2022 quarter.
 - a Fall software engineer intern at [Northrop Grumman](https://northropgrumman.com/).
 - a maintainer for the [Pitt CSC Summer 2023 Internship List](https://github.com/pittcsc/Summer2023-Internships) repository.

+In the near future, I will be
+- an instructional assistant in the Winter 2023 quarter.
+- a summer software engineer intern at a company.

 <details>
 <summary>More Information.</summary>